Th0mz/BrainfuckInterpreter/README.md

 <br>

 - This programing language only has eight commands that are used to control a memory pointer.
-This pointer can change the content of the memory that he refers to.
+This pointer can change the content of the memory that he refers to, and even display it to the console.

 <br>